-Flores Island entered the World Network of UNESCO Biosphere Reserves on 27 May 2009, joining Corvo and Graciosa Islands.
+Flores entered the World Network of UNESCO Biosphere Reserves on 27 May 2009, joining Corvo and Graciosa islands.